-Caesar salad pita pizzas combine two Italian restaurant favorites by topping a whole grain pita pizza with Caesar salad and dressing made with California ripe olives.
+Combine two Italian restaurant favorites with this Caesar salad pita pizza recipe!
+Make this 30 minute meal by topping a whole grain pita pizza with a vegetarian Caesar salad tossed with an olive Caesar dressing made from California ripe olives!

 “I received free samples of California Ripe Olives mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by California Ripe Olives and am eligible to win prizes associated with the contest.
 I was not compensated for my time.”